beaucharman/sassy-buttons/README.md

 # Sassy Buttons!

-> Some styles and functions to help quickly create nice buttons, with Sass ;)
+> Some clean styles and thoughtful Sass mixins that create sexy and semantic CSS button objects.

 ## Usage